jsmesami/naovoce/README.md

 * Bower

-Installation on shared hosting without Node (and no root privileges):
+Very basic local installation without Node (and no root privileges):

 	# Create and activate virtualenv with the latest Python 3 you have.
 	mkdir ~/.env